 - compliance with relevant legislation and government public sector mandates

 - transparency and accountability

 - risk management

-2. The University may require certain departures from the Rules of Government Sourcing in:
+2. The University may require certain departures from the Government Procurement Rules in:

 - standardising range and choice of equipment or services

 - recognising and acknowledging supplier performance and expertise